svenslaggare/gitrends/README.md

 Run `./build_deb.sh` to build the Debian package.

 ## Implementation details
-The data from the git log and source code analysis is extracted as Parquet files which then is used by Apache DataFusion to provide a querying engine on top of this data.
+The data from the git log and source code analysis is extracted as Parquet files which then is used by Apache DataFusion to provide a querying engine on top of the data.

-This allows you to write custom SQL queries to query the underlying git data.
+Most of the analysis is then implemented as SQL queries.
+In addition, this allows an user of the tool to write custom SQL queries of the underlying data as well.

 ## Logo
 Logo inspired by the Git logo - see https://git-scm.com/downloads/logos.